 As you can see, byte and SnapCorrect have a lot in common, but their differences are where you want to focus when making a final decision.
-If you’re still not sure which business formation service to choose, let’s look at a couple of scenarios that might help you figure out which is the better option for you.
+If you’re still not sure which clear aligner service to choose, let’s look at a couple of scenarios that might help you figure out which is the better option for you.

 Choose byte if You Are:

-Looking to complete your treatment ASAP with orthodontist oversight and excellent customer service, and don’t mind working with a less-experienced company.
+Looking to complete your treatment ASAP with quality products and excellent customer service, and don’t mind working with a less-experienced company.